What is 'IT in manufacturing' about? - Part 3: Business IT and shop floor IT

 March 2010, IT in Manufacturing

-, (SA Instrumentation and Control February 2010), we saw the different information needs of business and production processes and how they could be reconciled through existing application framework ‘filters’ and the use of standards such as ISA-95.
+In Part 2, (SA Instrumentation and Control February 2010), we saw the different information needs of business and production processes and how they could be reconciled through existing application framework ‘filters’ and the use of standards such as ISA-95.
 Having got the technology hurdle out of the way, it is time to consider the human aspect of enterprise integration in respect of business IT and shop floor IT.

 Traditionally, IT managers have paid as much attention to the realtime complexities of the shop floor as the rest of us paid to root canal.
 As the shop floor got itself better organised and historians became the repositories of vast quantities of mission-critical information, CEOs started to wonder why they were running two information departments.
 And the instrumentation engineer started to wonder why he was beginning to understand what his IT colleague was talking about.